 Sunflower seeds are effective in controlling and keeping the cholesterol levels down.
-Low density lipportiens (LDL) is bad cholesterol and you can control it with phytosterols.
+Low-density lipoproteins (LDL) are bad cholesterol and you can control it with phytosterols.
 The content of phytosterols in sunflower seeds helps battle against LDL cholesterol and its absorption into the bloodstream.
-When you consume more phytosterols, then there is less chance for getting high cholesterol.
+When you consume more phytosterols, then there is less chance of getting high cholesterol.

-Many assume that nuts and seeds are high in fat and it is difficult to digest but you may not know that sunflower seeds actually help in digestion.
-Every 100 grams of sunflower seeds contains 8.6 grams of dietary fibre.
-Fibre is important in helping your digestive system run smoothly.
-Men under 50 years need 38 grams of dietary fiber and women under 50 years need 25 grams daily.
+Many assume that nuts and seeds are high in fat and it is difficult to digest but you may not know that sunflower seeds actually help indigestion.
+Every 100 grams of sunflower seeds contains 8.6 grams of dietary fiber.
+Fiber is important in helping your digestive system run smoothly.
+Men under 50 years need 38 grams of dietary fiber and women under 50 years to need 25 grams daily.

 Calms your nerves

 Eating sunflower seeds helps you feel calm and relax.
 It contains 28% magnesium that plays a vital role in keeping the nervous system healthy.
-If you make it a habit of eating sunflower seeds on a regular basis then you will have less chances of getting high blood pressure.
-In addition you an prevent strokes, muscle spasms, cramps, fatigue, heart attacks and migraines.
+If you make it a habit of eating sunflower seeds on a regular basis then you will have fewer chances of getting high blood pressure.
+In addition, you can prevent strokes, muscle spasms, cramps, fatigue, heart attacks, and migraines.
 It is a natural boost for people suffering from depression and stress.